 The Foundation will be developing different inclusion strategies for each department.
 We have committed to no longer participating in or conducting all-white or all-male panels, programs, or multi-person events.

 - GOAL: Ensure mechanisms for accountability across all programs.

 Transparency and Accountability

-The board of trustees, the board’s DEI committee, the staff equity team, and the Senior Director of People & Culture, in conjunction with internal and external stakeholders, are developing a feedback process.
+The board of trustees, the board’s DEI committee, the staff equity team, and the Vice President of People & Culture, in conjunction with internal and external stakeholders, are developing a feedback process.

 Internal employee staffing and trustee demographic data will be shared annually starting June 2021.